kclejeune/kclejeune/README.md

 Now, I'm a Software Engineer at the
-Johns Hopkins University Applied Physics Laboratory, where I work on machine learning research for automated biological threat assessment and full stack software engineering with Angular and Java Spring.
+Johns Hopkins University Applied Physics Laboratory, where I work on machine learning research for automated biological threat assessment and full stack software engineering with Angular, Java, and Kotlin.

 Some of the tools I've used include: